Chocolate Avocado Quinoa Muffins (Vegan)

 1 cup cooked and cooled TJ’s organic quinoa

-3/4-1 cup honey or maple syrup (use TJ’s maple syrup to make this vegan)
+3/4-1 cup honey or maple syrup

 1/2 cup TJ’s unsweetened vanilla almond milk